Jatin1091/Jatin1091/README.md

 - 👯 I’m looking to collaborate on Projects related to Data Science and Analytics
 - 💬 Ask me about Analytics
 - 📫 How to reach me: https://www.linkedin.com/in/jatin-sharma-a551611b0/
-- ⚡ Fun fact: * I love gym and I am a foodie
+- ⚡ Fun fact: *I love gym and I am a foodie too*